LM-Quang/java/README.md

-## Java CORE - CHECK VIETNAMESE CITIZEN IDENTIFICATION NUMBER INFORMATION
+## CORE - CHECK VIETNAMESE CITIZEN IDENTIFICATION NUMBER INFORMATION

 The Vietnamese Citizen Identification Number is a 12-character length String consist of 4 part
  - part 1 (first 3 characters) is the PROVINCE CODE of your Birth Province